andrewvect/coin_keeper_bot/README.md

 How to use it

-Find your bot in telgram, press button start
+Find your bot in telgram, press button start or send /start message.

 ![img](github/screenshots/screenshot1.jpeg)